mendix/widgets-resources/packages-native/bottom-sheet/README.md

 ​
 Simply add new items with `Caption` and `Action` to quickly create a menu item.
 You can also select the desired style for each item.

-**You can use the Native IOS variant in this mode.**
+**You can use the Native iOS variant in this mode.**
 ​

 #### Custom Mode

 ​
-When selecting **custom** mode it will add a free modeling area.
-This area will be wrapped by a `Touchable`.
-Any `touchable` items (for example buttons or drop-down menus) in this field will steal the touch event which will prevent the bottom sheet to close.
+Selecting **custom** mode will add a free modeling area.
+This area will be wrapped with `Touchable`.
+Any `Touchable` items (for example buttons or drop-down menus) in this field will steal the touch event which will prevent the bottom sheet from closing.​​
-​​

 ## Styling